Fireworks: United Kingdom

 The maximum legal NEC (net explosive content) of a UK firework available to the public is two kilograms.
 Jumping jacks, strings of firecrackers, shell firing tubes, bangers and mini-rockets were all banned during the late 1990s.
 In 2004, single-shot air bombs and bottle rockets were banned, and rocket sizes were limited.
 From March 2008 any firework with more than 5% flashpowder per tube has been classified 1.3G.
 The aim of these measures was to eliminate "pocket money" fireworks, and to limit the disruptive effects of loud bangs.

 United States

-In the United States, the laws governing fireworks vary widely from state to state, or from county to county.
+In the United States, fireworks laws vary widely from state to state or county to county.
 Federal, state, and local authorities govern the use of display fireworks in the United States.
-At the federal level, the Consumer Product Safety Commission (CPSC) regulates consumer fireworks through the Federal Hazardous Substances Act (FHSA).
+The Consumer Product Safety Commission (CPSC) regulates consumer fireworks at the federal level through the Federal Hazardous Substances Act (FHSA).
 The National Fire Protection Association (NFPA) sets forth a set of codes that give the minimum standards of display fireworks use and safety in the U.S. Both state and local jurisdictions can further add restrictions on the use and safety requirements of display fireworks.
 There are currently 46 states in the United States in which fireworks are legal for consumer use.

-Competitions

-Pyrotechnical competitions are held in many countries.
-The most prestigious fireworks competition is the Montreal Fireworks Festival, an annual competition held in Montreal, Quebec, Canada.
-Another magnificent competition is Le Festival d'Art Pyrotechnique held in the summer annually at the Bay of Cannes in Côte d'Azur, France.
-The World Pyro Olympics is an annual competition amongst the top fireworks companies in the world.
-It is held in Manila, Philippines.

-Clubs and Organizations

-Enthusiasts in the United States have formed clubs which unite hobbyists and professionals.
-The groups provide safety instruction and organize meetings and private "shoots" at remote premises where members shoot commercial fireworks as well as fire pieces of their own manufacture.
-Clubs secure permission to fire items otherwise banned by state or local ordinances.
-Competition among members and between clubs, demonstrating everything from single shells to elaborate displays choreographed to music, are held.
-One of the oldest clubs is Crackerjacks, Inc., organized in 1976 in the Eastern Seaboard region.

-Though based in the US, membership of the Pyrotechnics Guild International, Inc. (PGI) is open to all.
-Founded in 1969, its annual convention hosts some the world's biggest and best fireworks displays occur.
-Aside from the nightly firework shows, the highlight of the convention is a unique event where individual classes of hand-built fireworks are competitively judged, ranging from simple fireworks rockets to extremely large and complex aerial shells.
-Some of the biggest, best, most intricate fireworks displays in the United States take place during the convention week.